Blog

 High-net-worth entrepreneurs rarely operate from a single LLC.
 Instead, they build a strategic entity stack designed to reduce taxes, protect assets, and control how money flows through their businesses.

 If you’re growing into higher income, adding new ventures, or investing in multiple assets, the wrong structure can quietly cause you to overpay the IRS and expose your wealth to unnecessary risk.
+One common reason: owners assume their legal entity automatically determines how the IRS taxes them — it doesn’t.
+(If you want a quick reset on this, read LLC Tax Classification Explained for Entrepreneurs .)

 This guide walks through the entity stack used by sophisticated founders — what it is, how it works, and how to apply its principles to your own business.
-You’ll see how each entity plays a specific role, how the layers interact, and why this approach is both legal and effective when designed correctly.

 What an Entity Stack Actually Is